Updated: Dec 1, 2022

 If you fit neither of the above factors, then you might be considered an employee under California law.
-Given that there are much more benefits to being an employee, workers misclassified as independent contractors might be missing out on benefits and pay.
+Since there are many more benefits to being an employee, workers misclassified as independent contractors might miss out on benefits and pay.

-If you've been misclassified, contact a prescreened California Employment Attorney to help you ASAP.
-A lawyer will be able to help you get evidence, request paperwork, and manage the claims process.
+Contact a prescreened California Employment Attorney to help you ASAP if you've been misclassified.
+A lawyer can help you get evidence, request paperwork, and manage the claims process.

 Willfully or purposefully misclassifying a person as an independent contractor is prohibited under California Labor Code 226.8.
 As a result, if your employer misclassifies you as an independent contractor on purpose, you might be entitled to compensation.